 Unless they’ve made their reasons clear, don’t jump to conclusions about why someone unfriended you.
 Maybe they’re indeed mad at you, or maybe you just don’t interact on Facebook and they’re looking to pare down their friend list.

-It’s also less obvious if you’ve been unfriended, but it’s not actually difficult to check.
+While it’s never obvious that you’ve been unfriended, it’s also not actually difficult to check.
 Deleted notifies you whenever your Facebook account has lost a friend.
 When you click on the link, you will see whether you were indeed deleted from their friend list or if they deactivated their account instead.

 Unfollowing is a distinct way of creating distance between Facebook friends: When you unfollow a person they remain on your friends list but their posts no longer appear on your news feed.